Saptarshi-SBU/Image-Server/README.md

 ## Introduction

  A web based image hosting service for private setups built using Flask as the backend.

- You can deploy, browse and mantain all your personal images with least concern about security in a controlled environment.
+ The service can host both medium and high resolution pictures.
+There are backend services for downsampling and resizing images so that images are served with minimal use of network bandwidth.
+Custom image visualizations like grid views, slideshows are exposed via REST API endpoints.

  New extensions allow it to connect to cloud storage for fetching personal images from the cloud.
 This is useful when users tend to exceed alloted free space in the cloud.

+ Now you can deploy, browse and mantain all your personal images with least concern about security, in a home environment.

 ## Features

-  +) Provides capabilities for creating personal albums, searching albums.
+  +) Provides capabilities for creating personal albums, browsing and searching albums.

   +) Provides a list of REST based APIs to interact with the service.